top of page

 2. B-Vitamins or a B-complex Supplement

 There are 8 types of B vitamins and they all work together to keep your brain functioning properly.
-In fact, B vitamins support normal brain development from the time you are in your mother’s womb.

 The B vitamins support healthy energy levels, promote a positive mind, and protect the health of our brain long-term.
 A deficiency can contribute to impaired cognition.
-B vitamins are also required for the synthesis of neurotransmitters Vitamin B6 is specifically involved in the conversion of tryptophan to serotonin.
+B vitamins are also required for the synthesis of neurotransmitters.
+Vitamin B6 is specifically involved in the conversion of tryptophan to serotonin.
 Foods high in vitamin B6 include poultry, fish, potatoes, and bananas.

-3. Magnesium-Rich Foods or Magnesium Supplement
+3. Magnesium

-4. Omega-3 Fatty Acids or an Omega-3 Supplement
+4. Omega-3 Fatty Acids

 Foods rich in omega-3 fatty acids include fatty fish (salmon, mackerel), chia seeds, flaxseeds, and walnuts.